 • Paprika

-Got extra cajun seasoning?
+Got extra Cajun seasoning?
 Try my Cajun Grilled Chicken with Black Bean Mango Salad, Cajun Salmon with Strawberry Salsa, and Cajun Shrimp Skewers with Corn Salad.
-They’re so easy to make and are a great way to use up any extra cajun seasoning you’ve got.
+They’re so easy to make and are a great way to use up any extra Cajun seasoning you’ve got.

 What’s good with this Whole30 jambalaya recipe?

 This dish is pretty filling by itself with its combination of meat and veggies.
-If you want a side dish that is also Whole30 compliant try some of these:
+If you want a side dish that is also Whole30 compliant, try some of these:

 • Chard